 In the first volume, it is established that whereas Deadpool is happy to work with Ross and albeit too daft to seriously question his deeper agendas, Thompson aka Venom has a problem with trusting Ross, which makes him quite the loner in the group, even next to Punisher.
 It is his decision, after being roughed up by Ross and seeing the mission fall apart though, to call it quits and the team agrees, so he isn't without relevance to the others.

-Frank Castle has been a lot more of a team player in the Thunderbolts than usual and obliging to show Ross respect for his war history; and now armoured in a suit enhanced with the same gamma particles that Hulk is comprised of, he is virtually bulletproof.
+Now armoured in a suit enhanced with the same gamma particles that Hulk is comprised of, Frank Castle is virtually bulletproof.
 He tests this theory by strapping a landmine to himself and throwing himself at an enraged Madman (a character experimented on to turn him into a Hulk) to blow him up - breaking his own ribs and thorax in the event although he takes out Madman.

 His relationship with Deadpool is also pretty amicable.
 They take on Madman while Venom rescues Elektra.
 But as they are split up when Frank is left devastated by his suicide ladmine stunt, Elektra comes to his aid before Awa's army comes for them.
 It's just another game to them however and they know it.

-After the heat of battle, he and Elektra - exhilerated by having taken the whole army between the two of them - give into their mutual attraction right in the middle of the battlefield.
+After the heat of battle, he and Elektra - exhilerated by having taken the whole army between the two of them - have sex right in the middle of the battlefield.
 Deadpool having a crush on Elektra, accidentally sees this and becomes bitter with the Punisher and the two threaten each other when later alone.

 Counter-Earth is not really an alternate reality.
 It is an alternate earth in the Earth-616 reality created by Franklin Richards.
 The members of the Counter-Earth Thunderbolts were: Heinrich Zemo, Chain Lightning, Solarr, Iron Cross, Makeshift and Phantom Eagle (Lloyd Bloch).